 Brief History of Corton (please click on link to read Michael Soanes' history of Corton) or further information can be found at http://www.british-history.ac.uk/no-series/suffolk...

 Purchased by Jeremiah James Colman in 1869 as a second residence for his family.
 The house was enlarged in 1874 and Jeremiah and his son, Russell purchased more land in Corton, Blundeston, Flixton, Gunton, Hopton and Lound, most of which was bought from the Fowler family of Gunton Hall.

-Jeremiah was also responsible for building the Methodist Chapel (1874), the Village Hall with the bowling green (1881), Anchor Cafe in The Street (now turned into houses), Almshouses and cottages for worked on his estate.
+Jeremiah was also responsible for building the Methodist Chapel (1874), the Village Hall with the Bowling Green (1881), Anchor Cafe in The Street (now turned into houses), Almshouses and cottages for the people who worked on his estate.
 He also funded the building of the school.

 Jeremiah spent £70,000 on a sea wall in the 1870s to try to prevent coastal erosion but this started to crumble in 1903 and by 1917 'The Clyffe' was in such a dangerous position that the contents of the house had to be sold and the house was partially demolished.

 Finally, after the First World War, the estate and many of the houses were sold to East Suffolk County Council, to be divided into small holdings and farms for tenants who wanted to return to making their living from the land.